anshuman-sparsh/movie-show-tracker/readme.md

 * Fully automated (runs in background)
 * Works even when laptop is OFF
+* No Selenium / browser dependency
+* More reliable than traditional scraping
 * Real-time alert system
-* Built for a real-world personal use case

 ---

 ## 🧪 Example Use Case

-> Tracking availability of "Project Hail Mary" in Muzaffarpur where theatre screens were limited due to another movie dominating all shows.
+> Tracking availability of "Project Hail Mary" in Muzaffarpur when theatres were initially dominated by another movie.

 ---